eyalabraham/dragon/README.md

 - Serial console for monitoring execution state
 - Settable logging to serial console
-- Built in exception generation, through which, modules can log exceptions.
+- Exception generation, through which, modules can log exceptions.
 For example: writing to a memory location that is defines as ROM.
+- Dragon emulation
+  - Sound sources: single-bit, DAC
+  -